 MS occurs when the body’s defense system—the immune system—attacks myelin as if it were a foreign invader, like a virus or bacteria.
 The immune system sends proteins, called antibodies, and white blood cells to attack myelin.
 The attack causes inflammation, which may leave scar tissue behind.
 This type of attack is called an autoimmune disease.

 Why some people develop MS and others don't is not known.
 The cause may be certain genes that increase your risk for MS. These genes may need to be triggered or activated by something in your environment.
 A viral infection is one possible trigger.

 There are three main types of MS:

-- Relapsing-Remitting MS: This is the most common type, affecting 65%-80% of people with MS. Patients with this type experience flare-ups, and then symptoms decrease or go away completely.
+- Relapsing-Remitting MS (RRMS): This is the most common type, affecting 65 to 80 percent of those with MS. People with this type experience flare-ups or relapses, and then symptoms decrease or go away completely.
 Remission can last years before symptoms return.
 Flare-ups and relapses are unpredictable but may be triggered by infection and fever.

 - Secondary-Progressive MS (SPMS): About half of those who have relapsing-remitting MS develop SPMS within 10 years.
 People with this type experience worsening of symptoms and more permanent symptoms.
 They may or may not have periods of remission.